Neil walked 1000 kilometres from Ballarat to Sydney, 1 Aug-10 Sep

 These men and women were walking on behalf of more than 10,000 others who, like themselves, have been living in Australia and are part of our community.

-But they remain in limbo because they do not have permanent visas.
-This means they are unable to rebuild their lives, to ensure a future for their children and to reunite with family overseas.
+But they remained in limbo because they do not have permanent visas.
+This means they have been unable to rebuild their lives, to ensure a future for their children and to reunite with family overseas.

-Big Walk 4 Refugees is a virtual walk around Australia so that people in all states and territories can show their active support for these 10,000 people to finally be able to call Australia home.
+The Big Walk 4 Refugees sprang up in in 2024 to show active support for these children, women and men to be able to call Australia home.

 Join the Big Walk and make your steps count!
 Whether you walk to the shops, go for a morning run, take your dog for a walk, or jump into a group event - every kilometre makes a difference.